 Central government published a new national waste strategy in December 2018, and we have been reviewing our services and developing a new waste strategy for the New Forest in line with the government's objectives.

 The government's national waste strategy, "Our Waste, Our Resources: A Strategy for England" was published in December 2018 and contains objectives for dealing with the nation's waste, and suggestions for how these objectives can be achieved.

 In the future, the items that we collect in the New Forest and the way we collect them will be heavily influenced by the national waste strategy.

-Our response: We welcome any measures that improve recycling and waste minimisation, and believe creating consistency in household recycling across the country and introducing a deposit return scheme would be progressive steps to meeting some of the strategy's key objectives.
+Our response: We welcome any measures that improve recycling and waste minimisation.
+We believe creating consistency in household recycling across the country, and introducing a deposit return scheme would be progressive steps to meeting some of the strategy's key objectives.

-Extending the producers' responsibility for packaging and the introduction of a plastic tax, are important actions that we hope will encourage businesses to use more recycled material and move this country towards a more circular economy.
+Extending the producers' responsibility for packaging and the introduction of a plastic tax, are important actions that we hope will encourage businesses to use recycled materials and move this country towards a more circular economy.

 We are pleased that government have indicated that local authorities will be equipped with funds to implement any legislative changes and look forward to seeing the outcome of these consultations.

 As a result of the above developments, a working group of council members and officers was formed in August 2019.
-The group has been working on developing a new waste strategy for the New Forest district that will comply with forthcoming legislation but will also meet the needs of our community.
+The group has been working on developing a new waste strategy for the New Forest district that will comply with forthcoming legislation and meet the needs of our community.